 Emotional Intelligence and the Bottom Line

-If we want to delve into concrete figures, a research from TalentSmart found that 90% of top-performing leaders possess high emotional intelligence, while it accounts for nearly 60% of job performance.
+If we want to dive into concrete figures, a research from TalentSmart found that 90% of top-performing leaders possess high emotional intelligence, while it accounts for nearly 60% of job performance.

 Consider the transformation story of Eileen Fisher, the eponymous founder of a women's clothing line.
 In the early years, the company was struggling with high stress and turnover.
-Recognizing the problem, Fisher embarked on a journey to foster emotional intelligence within her leadership style.
+Recognizing the problem, Fisher started down on a path of exercising emotional intelligence within her leadership style.
 The result?
 The company experienced a significant drop in turnover and a surge in employee satisfaction and productivity.

 Strengthening Emotional Intelligence.
 It Can Change!